Links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

-Google Fi is unique among MVNOs because it uses both T-Mobile and US Cellular networks for coverage.
+Google Fi is unique among MVNOs because it uses T-Mobile in the US and may use both T-Mobile and UScellular networks for coverage while roaming.
 They've also added a W+ network of Wi-Fi hotspots to expand coverage across the U.S.

 What network is Google Fi using, and is it good or bad?

 Thanks to its relationship with T-Mobile, those with a Google Fi plan can tap into nationwide 5G.
 As long as your phone is 5G-capable, you’ll automatically connect.
 Currently, Google Fi only serves customers in the United States.
 However, Fi is the carrier to beat if you travel abroad.
-You get free texts and international calls from just one cent per minute and data at the standard rate.
+You get free calls between the US, Canada and Mexico, with affordable calls from the US to other destinations.

 If you have a Pixel phone, you’ll get more perks from using Google Fi.
 Namely, Pixel users can take advantage of the W+ network of Wi-Fi hotspots, which can be found in areas of low coverage, such as certain airports, malls, and stadiums.
 However, using these W+ hotspots still counts toward your Google Fi data plan.